6 Vintage Home Decor Stores For The Best Online Rustic Finds

 Vintage home decor is better for our planet simply because it’s making use of things that already exist and might otherwise be thrown away.

-While being vintage was obviously the #1 thing we looked for in compiling this list, we still donned our vintage cateye glasses and looked for some of our other sustainable fashion criteria:
+While being vintage was obviously the #1 thing we looked for in compiling this list, we still donned our vintage cateye glasses while considering the following.

 However, when we’re keeping something out of a landfill, the specific materials are much less of a worry.

 Of course, we still prefer antique items made with natural materials like metal, ceramics, or wood.